-Welcome to the Youth and Family Services Department.
-As with all Elk Grove Township Departments, the Youth Services Department is committed to efficiently and professionally meeting targeted needs of Township residents.
-The Youth Services Department provides sliding fee based counseling services to Township youth and their families, while also offering “life skills” building groups through its Challenge Program.
+Welcome to the Adult & Family Counseling and Youth Services Department web page.
+As with all Elk Grove Township Departments, these two departments are committed to efficiently and professionally meeting targeted needs of Township residents.
+The Adult & Family Counseling Department provides sliding fee based counseling services to Township youth and their families, while the Youth Services Department offers “life skills” building groups through its Challenge Program.

 To inquire about these services, call 847-981-0373 or visit the links below for further information.

-- Challenge Program Coordinator -Renee Dorn, B.A: Mrs. Dorn has a bachelors Degree in Sociology from Northeastern University.
-Renee has been on staff since 1989, initially as a course facilitator and now as the coordinator of the Challenge Program.
+- Challenge Program Director -Renee Dorn, B.A: Mrs. Dorn has a bachelors Degree in Sociology from Northeastern University.
+Renee has been on staff since 1989, initially as a course facilitator and now as the Director of the Challenge Program.
 Renee is married with three children.

 The Challenge Program helps children develop social skills and leadership through experiential learning in small groups.
-We offer groups for ASD children, children who have trouble making friends, for girls (girls empowerment), bullying prevention, and others.
-We also offer team building for groups such as boy scouts, girl scouts, sports teams, and church groups.
-Please contact Program Coordinator Renee Dorn (RDorn@ElkGroveTownship.Com) for more information.
+We offer groups for ASD children, children who have trouble making friends, for girls (Girls Empowerment), bullying prevention and others.
+We also offer team building for groups such as boy scouts, girl scouts, sports teams and church groups.
+Please contact Program Coordinator Renee Dorn (RDorn@ElkGroveTownship.Com) for additional information.